amitaF-K/amitaF-K/README.md

 - 👀 I’m interested in art, design, fitness and personal development
 - 🌱 I’m currently learning how to code - front end development to be exact, which stemmed from my interest in UI design
 - 💞️ I’m looking to collaborate on anything fun, new and exciting.
 I understand it sounds cliché but what's life without a little bit of everything?
-- 📫 How to reach me - probably on here, I'm not on social media much.
-I do try my best but it's too much to keep up with.
+- 📫 How to reach me - probably on here or linkedin, I'm not on social media much.
+I do try my best.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can make my ears move and both of my thumbs are double jointed so I can bend them to the back of my hands.
 Looks concerning honestly